 Tannie Hettie has recently done an assessment of his gross motor skills & I’m happy to report that except for not yet being able to touch his toes when bending down, all the other gross motor skills are finally up to date.
 He has finally mastered the skipping rope, midline crossing and all the other lacking areas & with that we have seen a huge improvement in his reading.
 Hettie says home-education has been the best move we could have made for him.
 She has recently introduced him to SpeedStacking in order to enhance his writing skills.
 We even use the Wii Fit as a physical education training tool.
 He gets to hop, skip & jump whenever necessary.
 Physical education is not a once a week period or afterschool activity.
 We incorporate it throughout the entire day in and even during lesson time.

-I still stand amazed at the difference2011_0519_152406 physical & gross motor skills development have made to his overall ability to learn & retain what he has been taught.
+I still stand amazed at the difference physical & gross motor skills development have made to his overall ability to learn & retain what he has been taught.
 Over all he is much more relaxed & his confidence is improving steadily.

 In short, he didn’t learn the way the system taught, so we now teach the way he learns with the added bonus of teaching both for the price of one & it even includes Junior Engineering, camps & field trips.